infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 The second approach is more customizable and can offer more flexibility than embedded captions, though it requires additional client-side work.
 For further details, please refer to the [Captions support for prerecorded media (WCAG 1.2.1 and 1.2.2 - Level A) section](#captions-support-for-prerecorded-media-wcag-121-and-122---level-a) and the [ExoPlayer documentation on live streaming](https://developer.android.com/media/media3/exoplayer/live-streaming), which provides more information about HTTP Live Streaming (HLS) on the Android platform.

+### Audio Description for Prerecorded Media (WCAG 1.2.5 - Level AA)

+This guideline covers [1.2.5 Audio Description (Prerecorded) - Level AA](https://www.w3.org/WAI/WCAG22/quickref/#audio-description-prerecorded) of the WCAG standard.

+As a part of this guideline, it is important to provide an audio description for prerecorded video content.

+:white_check_mark: **Success criteria**

+This guideline closely aligns with the [Audio Description or Media Alternative (WCAG 1.2.3 - Level A)](#audio-description-or-media-alternative-wcag-123---level-a), which states that video content must include an audio description.
+Unlike the previous guideline, which allows for alternatives, this requirement emphasizes the need for a dedicated audio track that describes the video content.
+This description can be integrated into the main audio track or provided as a separate audio track.

+**Note**: Based on the guideline itself, if all of the information in the video track is already provided in the audio track, no audio description is necessary.
+This applies to both guidelines (1.2.3 and 1.2.5).

 ---

 ## Adaptable